 We’ve talked a few times about being mutually exclusive and collectively exhaustive (or MECE) in your thinking:

-First, we talked about how MECE thinking is useful because it helps ensure that your approach has no overlaps (ME) and no gaps (CE).
-Then we looked at ways to be more MECE in your thinking by being CEME.
-And we’ve also addressed the fundamental issue of MECE thinking in problem solving: that your true intent is not to find solutions that are truly mutually exclusive but rather independent because being ME requires a preclusion that isn’t necessarily desirable.
-This resulted in introducing the idea that you should think about being ICE (independent and collectively exhaustive) instead.
-This seems to be confusing, so let’s see if we can clarify the whole thing.
+First, we’ve seen how being MECE in your thinking helps ensuring that you leave no overlaps (ME) and no gaps (CE).
+Then we looked at ways to be more MECE.
+And we’ve also addressed the fundamental issue of MECE thinking in problem solving: Your actual intent is seldom finding answers that are truly mutually exclusive but rather independent because being ME requires a preclusion that isn’t necessarily desirable.
+This resulted in introducing the idea that we should aim at finding ideas that are ICE (independent and collectively exhaustive) instead.

 In short, make the structure of your question map MECE and the nodes, the actual answers to the question, ICE.
 Let me explain.

-Your issue tree should have MECE branches.
-Consider the poster child of issue trees, the profitability tree, below.
+Your question map should have MECE branches.
+Consider the poster child of issue trees, the profitability map, below.

-Forcing the branches to be truly ME is good because it prevents redundancies: if you have included an idea in, say, the “revenues” branch, then it shouldn’t appear in the “costs” one.
-However, the answers (that is, the elements in the tree) are not ME: maybe you have a profitability problem because your revenues are too low and your costs are too high.
-Having one problem does not preclude you from also pursuing the other (assuming you have the resources to do both).
-These ideas are independent (i.e., one does not require the help of another to be an answer to your stem question).
+Forcing the branches to be truly ME is good because it prevents redundancies: If you have included an idea in, say, the “revenues” branch, then it won’t appear in the “costs” one.
+However, the answers (that is, the nodes of the map) are not ME: Maybe you can improve your profitability by increasing your revenues from returning clients and by also decreasing your variables costs.
+Pursuing one solution does not preclude you from also pursuing the other (assuming you have the resources to do both).
+These ideas are independent (i.e., one does not require the help of another to be an answer to your key question).

-And this is fine, this is what you want: an efficient map (a tree without redundancies) leading to a set of elements several of which might be an answer to your question.
+And this is fine, this is what you want: an efficient map (a map without redundancies) leading to a set of elements several of which might be an answer to your question.